Villa Ursula B

 You will be able to enter the first bedroom from the living room.
 The bedroom has a wrought iron matrimonial bed (160 cm/62 inches, wider than a queen-size bed).
 From the bedroom you will be able to enter the balcony with a view of the sea through a French door.
 The bedroom is equipped with an air conditioning/heating unit.
 This bedroom has an en-suite bathroom, tiled with lucid handmade majolica tiles and equipped with a washbasin, a toilet and large fully-enclosed shower.

 You will be able to enter the second bedroom from the through a corridor.
-The bedroom has a wrought iron matrimonial bed (160 cm/62 inches, wider than a queen-size bed), that can be split into twins if requested.
+The bedroom has a wrought iron matrimonial bed (160 cm/62 inches, wider than a queen-size bed), that can be split into twins if requested (please contact our staff in advance to make arrangements).
 From the bedroom you will be able to enter the balcony with a view of the sea through a French door.
 The room also has a window with a view of the sea and of the coastline.
 The bedroom is equipped with an air conditioning/heating unit.

 The bathroom is decorated with majolica tiles and equipped with a washbasin, a toilet and large fully-enclosed shower.
 You will be able to enter the bathroom from the through a corridor.